Practical Guide to Packaging Design and Choose the Best Packaging for a ProductLuke Smith

 - They are practical; you can give them different uses.

 - Easy to decorate: with paints, fabrics, other DIY techniques, etc.

 Finally, making crafts with boxes helps a lot on a psycho-emotional level.
 In other words, by focusing on what is being done and not on what is being thought, we relax.

 What technology is available for manufacturing?

 The creative is often unaware of the manufacturing technologies, and upon reaching production, the risks materialize, generating reprocesses and sometimes significant modifications in the design.
-Also, you can print a QR code that gives us more information on the packaged products and their characteristics without having to open the package.
+Also, you can print a QR code that gives us more information on the packaged products and their characteristics without opening the package.
 Having active packaging that reports on the deterioration of food, its state of conservation, and its shelf life, will help consumers decide on their consumption.

 Filling machines on the production line

 It is essential to customers that their products work correctly on their production lines.
-To achieve this, the entire system must be known first-hand: from the moment of loading, through the filling and sealing processes, to the final packaging.
+To achieve this, the entire system must known first-hand: from the moment of loading, through the filling and sealing processes, to the final packaging.
 This will help the engineering and design areas to have an acceptable product.
-Barrier coatings improve the packaging material's characteristics and contribute, in most cases, to the reduction of material used.
+Barrier coatings improve the packaging material’s characteristics and contribute, in most cases, to the reduction of material used.

 This is only a summary of some of the technologies used for food packaging.